DoSomething/northstar-node-client/README.md

-# northstar-node-client
+# northstar-js
-Node.js client for Northstar, the DoSomething.org user API.
+Javascript client for Northstar, the DoSomething.org user API.

+Currently this is Node.js implementation only.